Kansas and Missouri Bridge: Planning and construction

+The Kansas and Missouri Bridge Company issued stock and bonds each to raise funds to build the bridge.
+Leavenworth County provided $300,000 of bonds.
+The construction contractor accepted $175,000 of bonds as part of his payment.

+Construction began on July 20, 1869.
+On April 10, 1872, the bridge was load tested.
+The bridge was loaded with a weight of one ton per linear foot of the truss spans (2000 lb/ft).
+The deflection of the span was less than 3 in, which was considered a satisfactory test result.
+The bridge was dedicated on April 18, 1872.

 The Leavenworth Times reported that there were twenty-five thousand people present for the opening of the bridge.
 Trains of the Rock Island Line and the steamship Ella brought visitors for the day.
 The procession stretched from the center of Leavenworth to the center of the bridge, two miles in length.
 The ceremony was presided by Daniel Anthony, mayor of Leavenworth, president of the Kansas and Missouri Bridge Company, and publisher of the Leavenworth Times.
 Speakers included Robert P C Wilson and Kansas Governor James Harvey.